Nigel Owens

 Nigel Owens, (born 18 June 1971) is a Welsh former international rugby union referee, who retired in December 2020 after a 23-year career.
-He previously held the world record for the most test matches refereed and was one of five international referees listed as professional within the Welsh Rugby Union, alongside Craig Evans, Adam Jones, Dan Jones and Ben Whitehouse.
+He previously held the world record for the most test matches refereed and was one of five international referees listed as professional within the Welsh Rugby Union, along with Craig Evans, Adam Jones, Dan Jones and Ben Whitehouse.
 He is widely considered to have been one of the greatest rugby referees of all time.

 Owens is also known as a television personality, as one of the presenters of the S4C Welsh language chat shows Jonathan and Bwrw'r Bar ('Hitting the Bar').
 Owens also hosts his own quiz programme Munud i Fynd ('A Minute to Go').
 At the 2011 Eisteddfod Genelaethol, he was made a member of the Gorsedd Cymru.

 Early life

 Owens was born and raised in the village of Mynyddcerrig, near Cross Hands in Carmarthenshire, Wales.
 He is a fluent Welsh speaker.
 He was a school technician at Ysgol Gyfun Maes-yr-Yrfa in Llanelli, the same school attended by Welsh international Dwayne Peel, and was a youth worker with Menter Cwm Gwendraeth.
 Before that he worked on a farm, for over a year, as a farmhand.